SLAzurin/maple-culvert-tracker/README.md

 6. Run the Website control panel and leave it in the background.
    - Command: `cd culvert-web ; pnpm run dev`

-# production deployment
+# Getting Setup

 1. Setup the discord bot and their permissions and make it join your server.
+(See pre-requisites)
 2. Setup the `.env` file according to `.env.template`.
 3. Use docker compose, and run the following command:
    - Command: `docker compose up -d`